Thomas Brochhagen

 Universitat Pompeu Fabra

-I conduct research in cognitive science.
-My work aims to understand why languages are the way they are, how they came to be this way, and what this tells us about their users.
+My research asks why languages are the way they are, how they came to be this way, and what this tells us about their users.
+I study evolution and change in the languages and linguistic capabilities of humans, non-human animals, and machines.

-I'm a tenure-track professor at the Universitat Pompeu Fabra in Barcelona, Spain.
+I'm a tenure-track professor & Ramón y Cajal fellow at the Universitat Pompeu Fabra in Barcelona, Spain.
 You can reach me via email at firstname.lastname@upf.edu (English, German, Spanish, or Catalan); or physically at Roc Boronat 138, office 52.609.

 From language development to language evolution: A unified view of human lexical creativity